Fer-Jg/TownyAdvanced-Spanish/Sponsor-Perks.md

 Note: this plugin somewhat assumes you have the revert-on-unclaim feature deactivated.
 This is not a hard-restriction, but future features will likely mean restoring the ruin would be detrimental.
 </details>

+## EventWar Beta

+I've spent about a year re-doing Towny's EventWar into a whole new plugin with a ton of new features and solutions to old EventWar problems.

+My sponsors are getting early access to EventWar.